ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/post-1.md

 ### Diagrams

 GitHub released support for [Mermaid diagrams] in Feb 2022.
 [Mermaid](https://github.com/mermaid-js/mermaid#readme) is a "JavaScript-based diagramming and charting tool that uses Markdown-inspired text definitions and a renderer to create and modify complex diagrams".
-I personally like to draft my diagram in the [Merrmaid Live Editor](https://mermaid.live/) and then paste to my markdown file / GitHub Discussion.
+I personally like to draft my diagram in the [Mermaid Live Editor](https://mermaid.live/) and then paste to my markdown file / GitHub Discussion.
 I've used them in the past to create simple or one-off diagrams, but there is a bit of a learning curve.

 For more complicated diagrams, I prefer using a dedicated diagramming tool and storing the image in a `/docs/images` folder.
 This also has the advantage of being referencable in multiple places.